 registered versions available for Windows, OS X, and Linux.

 Membership benefits start at $1 and $20 is a standard membership.

 Study kanji on your smartphone or other web-capable device.

 Talk to other Slime Forest players, get help with the game, get help

 - optional introduction to katakana and hiragana

-- learn to recognize and distinguish 200 kanji
+- learn to recognized and distinguish a thousand kanji

 - start learning kanji readings with a sample sidequest